falcosecurity/kernel-crawler/README.md

 ## Docker image

-A docker image is provided for main branch, by a circleCI job.
+A docker image is provided for releases, by a circleCI job: `falcosecurity/kernel-crawler:latest`.
 You can also build it yourself, by issuing:
 ```commandline
 docker build -t falcosecurity/kernel_crawler:main -f docker/Dockerfile .